MMIV-ML/ELMED219-2023/Project/README.md

 ## Description
-Imagine that you are a group of established successful scientists that will team up to tackle an important biomedical and medical challenge.
-There is an open call for research proposals under a new umbrella program entitled “Artificial intelligence and computational (bio)medicine”, where your multidisciplinary group are aiming for a project on “Precision medicine and quantitative imaging in glioblastoma - a multiscale approach”.
+Imagine that you are a group of established, successful scientists that will team up to tackle an important biomedical and medical challenge.
+There is an open call for research proposals under a new umbrella program entitled “Artificial intelligence and computational (bio)medicine,” where your multidisciplinary group is aiming for a project on “Precision medicine and quantitative imaging in glioblastoma - a multiscale approach.”

-The focus of the assignment is **(i)** description of relevant imaging technologies and modalities - possibly at different scales, **(ii)** proposal of imaging-derived biomarkers for glioblastoma, **(iii)** machine learning techniques for segmentation, classification, treatment stratification and prediction, **(iv)** the novelty and expected impact of your approach, and **(v)** the evaluation of the ethics of your project together with a data management plan (and not so much the basic science of brain tumors per se).
+The focus of the assignment is

+1. description of relevant imaging technologies and modalities - possibly at different scales,
+2. proposal of imaging-derived biomarkers for glioblastoma,
+3. machine learning techniques for segmentation, classification, treatment stratification, and prediction,
+4. the novelty and expected impact of your approach, and
+5. the evaluation of the ethics of your project, together with a data management plan (and not so much the basic science of brain tumors per se).

 ## Organization of your report